iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 > Stops checking for exposure and doesn't start again.
 Yes, I've fixed all the settings.<br> :date: __2021-05-20 15:02:27__

 > Stopped checking back in February.
 Luckily I am now fully vaccinated.<br> :date: __2021-05-19 20:05:56__

-> App not checking exposure since 3rd April.
-I have the latest version of the app with battery optimization turned off.<br> :date: __2021-05-18 23:25:55__

-> Just another big brother app.
-Whitmer has lost her mind right along with every other democrat.
-B.iggest I.diot D.emocrats E.ver N.ominated Way to screw the world over with your ignorance.<br> :date: __2021-05-18 22:55:12__

-> Last exposure check was 2/9/21 and it now May 16.<br> :date: __2021-05-16 19:30:21__